Question-Answering RAG App

 Local Data Source

-The local data source is configured by setting the kind parameter to local.
+The local data source is configured by using map with tag !pw.io.fs.read

 Google Drive Data Source

-The Google Drive data source is enabled by setting the kind parameter to gdrive.
+The Google Drive data source is enabled by using map with tag !pw.io.gdrive.read

-The section config must contain two main parameters:
+.
+The map must contain two main parameters:

 For the full list of the available parameters, please refer to the Google Drive connector documentation.